Accessibility Statement

 Most Affectionate Cat Breeds & Lap Cats

-Is there anything more satisfying than a purring kitty curled up on your lap?
-If you’re looking for the perfect lap cat, you’ll likely be interested in the most affectionate cat breeds.
+Is there anything more satisfying than a cat’s purr while they’re curled up on your lap?
+If you’re a feline lover who is looking for the perfect lap cat, you’ll likely be interested in the most affectionate cat breeds

-Although there are many affectionate breeds out there, not all kitties want to be lap cats—they may prefer to snuggle up next to you or a few feet away instead.
-Either way, you’ll be lucky to have a devoted feline companion by your side.
+Although there are many different affectionate breeds of cats, not all kitties want to be lap cats—they may prefer to snuggle up next to you or a few feet away instead.
+Either way, you’ll be lucky to have a devoted and loving cat companion by your side.

 orange tabby lap cat